 Spending an afternoon at the gun range in the company of a 100 other gun enthusiasts sounds like a fantastic idea.
-And things get even better when the afternoon is spent blasting holes into cardboard targets.
+And things get even better when the afternoon is spent blasting holes into cardboard target or archery targets.

 Does this sound like your kind of fun, then maybe it’s time you considered competitive shooting.
-There are many different types of competitive shooting matches you can attend.
+There are many different types of competitive shooting matches such as skeet and trap shooting; you can attend.
 From action pistol matches to tactical rifle matches.

 But none is quite as unique as the tarheel3-gun competition.
 Held in the triad area of North Carolina this is a 3 gun match series organized in half day formats.
 The same format used in the FNH USA 3-gun championship.

 What this means you do not have to spend a whole 12 hours at the gun range.
 The matches are divided into two.
 The morning sessions start at 07:30 hrs and end at 12:30 hrs.
 While the afternoon sessions start at 12:30 hrs and ends at 18:30 hrs.

 In between the matches you can choose to indulge in side matches, watch other squads, and go for lunch or just sleep.
 And if none of these side activities excite you there are plenty of vendor booths to visit.

 At these booths, you can check out what different companies have to offer.
 Sample new rifle scope offerings.
 Or try out new rifles yet to be released.
 You get to sample a wide assortment of rifle accessories from the best ar 10 scopes to progressive reloading press.

 The official name of this competition is the tarheel3 gun challenge.
 So you can expect a number of challenging stages to put your shooting skills to the test.
 There are 8 stages 5 of which have targets at over 200 yards out.